It’s actor Sir Tom Courtney’s 78th birthday today.

 Happy birthday Sir Tom!
 You might have been a right lying sod in it but, thanks to your portrayal, Billy Liar holds a lofty place in my favourite movies list.

-Billy Liar’s mum giving him some good old Yorkshire motherly advice!
+Billy Liar’s mum (below) giving him some good old Yorkshire motherly advice!